 The original question then morphed into: Why is there a different suggested fill order across your books and the online app?
 Which is the right order?

-After years of coaching and reviewing of thousands of Lean Canvases, I have finally uncovered the right fill order and I’m ready to reveal it.
+After years of coaching and reviewing thousands of Lean Canvases, I have finally uncovered the right fill order, and I’m ready to reveal it.

 Are you ready?
 Wait for it…

 I made a short list of idea sources recently:

 1. Scratch your itch